 So, the Roth IRA is not a tax deferral system like a traditional IRA.
 It is a pay tax now and avoid paying tax later system.
 But all that glitters is not gold as Robert Plant would say.
-A Roth IRA is only available to those who earn less than $203,000 per year for married filing joint taxpayers ($137,000 for single taxpayers) for the 2019 tax year, and a Roth IRA has very low contribution limits of $6,000 (2019).
+A Roth IRA is only available to those who earn less than $208,000 per year for married filing joint taxpayers ($140,000 for single taxpayers) for the 2021 tax year, and a Roth IRA has very low contribution limits of $6,000 (for the 2021 tax year).
 Yuck.
 Now what?

 Enter the Roth 401k which is a hybrid of a 401k and a Roth IRA, and can be a great selection among the small business retirement options.
 All the taste of a Roth IRA without the calories.
 Starting January 2006, many businesses amended their 401k plans and started introducing Roth options.
 So, even if your small business doesn’t adopt a 401k plan, your spouse’s job or your main job might benefit from the Roth 401k.
 Ask your benefits administrator to see if your other job or your spouse’s other job offers the Roth 401k option.

-A Roth 401k has no income limitations and employees (you) can defer up to $19,000 (2019) or $25,000 with catchup.
+A Roth 401k has no income limitations and employees (you) can defer up to $19,500 (for the 2021 tax year) or $26,000 with catch-up.
 But business contributions cannot be designated as Roth.
 Since the business (employer) matching or profit-sharing is a deduction to the business, these funds are considered pre-tax and will not enjoy tax free growth.
 In other words, your contributions as an employee may be designated as after-tax or Roth type contributions, and the business’s contribution will be automatically designated as pre-tax or traditional type contributions.

 In essence, the Roth 401k has two accounts which can be managed separately with the plan; one after-tax and another pre-tax.